xpectme/idpaging/README.md

 ## About ##

-Simple Pagination component for IndexedDB.
+Pagination based on the indexeddb module idbx.

 ## Technologies ##